3r3N19/HANDS-ON-EXERCISE-NO.-8---PHP/README.md

 PHP Outputs #1–#5
 Note

 I sincerely apologize for the late submission of my PHP Outputs #3–#5.
-After H4G, my laptop was damaged, which prevented me from continuing my work and fixing the project immediately.
-This caused a delay in completing and submitting my requirements.

-I apologize for the delay and appreciate your understanding.
-Thank you.

-Description

-This repository contains my completed PHP Outputs #1–#5, including form validation, multiple web pages, database integration, CRUD functionality, and MVC implementation.
+I was unable to complete and submit them on time because I was preparing for H4G.
+Unfortunately, after H4G, my laptop was damaged, and until now, I have not been able to have it fixed.
+Because of this, I was unable to continue working on my PHP outputs immediately, which caused further delay in my submission.

+I apologize for the inconvenience and the late submission.
+I am doing my best to complete and submit all of my requirements despite the circumstances.

+Thank you for your understanding and consideration.